kevinkahn/softconsole/docs/useagenotes.md

 * After the designated time screen will automatically return to the home screen (except from the maintenance screen)
 * From the home screen after the dim time out the screen will go to a "sleep" screen if designated - any tap will awaken it
     * The original version had only a single idle screen named by the DimHomeScreenCoverName parameter.
 This parameter is deprecated but will still work if you don't opt for the new multi-idle screen ability.
 You can designate a sequence of idle screens with DimIdleListNames and corresponding linger times per screen with DimIdleListTimes.
 Once the console is idle it will cycle through these screens until tapped.
 This got added to make a wall unit a nicer info display when not otherwise being used.
 * On the maintenance/log screens single tap the lower part of the screen to see the next page or the upper part to see the previous page.
-* On all normal display screens you may see a dim indicator displayed in the upper left hand corner of the screen.
+* On all normal display screens you may see a dim indicator displayed in the upper left-hand corner of the screen.
 This indicates that some console has had a Warning or Error level log message.
 If the indicator is a cross, the node you are looking at has had such an error.
 If the indicator is a circle, at least one other node on the network has had an error.
 The local node indicator is cleared once the log has been viewed.
 Remote node indicators are cleared when remote node itself clears its indicator either by network command or by viewing the log on that remote node.

 # Maintenance Mode

-Tapping on the screen 5 time puts the console in maintenance mode and changes to a maintenance screen.
+Tapping on the screen 5 times or gesturing by swiping a finger from the upper left to the lower right of the screen puts the console in maintenance mode and changes to a maintenance screen.
 There are buttons there to view the local log (and by doing so clear any error indicator), select and/or download a version of the console (double tapping this accesses development versions), set various debug flags, and exit or restart the console or shutdown or reboot the pi itself.

 If the console is connected to an MQTT broker then an additional capability will appear for Network concoles.
 From here you can display the current status of all consoles on your network, their hardware/OS and console versions, and issue commands to them.
 If you choose to issue commands you will get a screen that lets you choose the console to interact with.
 Selecting a console will let you see its log (or a reverse ordered recent list of errors it has encountered from that log), command it to download versions, restart, reboot, etc. Note that double tapping on the node name accesses some advanced commands meant mostly for debugging.

 # Developers Notes
 ## Local Operations